 Traditionally, ghee is used as a cooking oil.
 However, since ghee is essentially concentrated butter so it can be used as a butter upgrade for just about anything!
 Try it on popcorn, corn on the cob, or toast, if you so desire.

 WHAT MAKES YOUR GHEE DIFFERENT FROM OTHER GHEE?

 We start off with certified organic Canadian butter.
 The organic standards are very high in Canada which guarantees there are no pesticides, hormones, or antibiotics present in the butter and that the cows have not been fed genetically-modified feed.
 From an environmental perspective, we prefer to source our butter locally than to import butter from other countries like Ireland, India and New Zealand.
-We then clarify the butter using a low-heat, 12 hour cooking process, which preserves the nutritional integrity of the ghee and gives it a grainy texture, which is the traditional consistency and a signifier of high quality ghee.
-We double-strain our ghee to ensure there are no milk solid residues present in the ghee before infusing it with premium, non-irradiated, non-GMO organic spices.
+We then clarify the butter using a low-heat, 12-hour cooking process, which preserves the nutritional integrity of the ghee and gives it a grainy texture - a traditional consistency and a signifier of high-quality ghee.
+We double-strain our ghee to ensure there are no milk solid residues present.
 We then hand pour the ghee into glass jars, because plastic reacts with fat and leaches chemicals into the ghee.
 Finally, we lab test each and every batch of ghee to ensure it meets our rigorous quality standards.
-All of these decisions are made based on concern for your health and the environment.
 Our customers often tell us they can taste the difference in the quality of our ghee compared with other brands.

 CAN I BAKE WITH GHEE?

 Yes, ghee can be used in place of butter for baking.
 When substituting ghee for butter in baking, you can use about half the amount that the recipe calls for as the proportions are different.